Daniel Bernardi: Academic career

 Bernardi has taught film, television and new media at UC Riverside (1997–1998), UCLA (1999-2000), Arizona State University (1999-2011), and SFSU (2011–Present).
 He was awarded a Ford Foundation Dissertation Fellowship (1994), a UC President's Post-Doctoral Fellowship (1995–1997), and a Fulbright Fellowship (2009).
 Nonetheless, his deployment to Iraq prevented his acceptance of the Fulbright Fellowship.
 From 1998 to 2000, he worked for the Sci-Fi Channel as a consultant, writer and producer/host of the web feature Future Now (since deleted).

 Since his years at UCLA, Daniel L. Bernardi has earned a reputation of notoriety among the more avid Star Trek fans due to his writings about the role of race in the films, especially through his 1998 book Star Trek and History: Race-ing Toward a White Future".

 Following his tour in Iraq and the South Pacific, Bernardi, working with a larger research team including H. L. (Bud) Goodall Jr., received a $1.6 million renewable grant from the Office of Naval Research to catalogue and study the impact rumors have on counterinsurgency operations.
 The aim of the project is for expeditionary forces to have access to these narratives and to work against them through the team's analysis.

+In 2026, Bernardi provided cultural commentary on the media legacy and societal impact of the O.J.
+Simpson murder trial, noting that the case remains a cultural mechanism for examining issues of race, gender, and domestic violence in the United States.